ClusterlessHQ/clusterless-commons/README.md

 ## AWS

-This module provides a few AWS specific related classes.
+This module provides AWS specific related classes centered around simplifying the naming, exporting, and tagging of resources.

 ### Naming